 When you decide to visit a casino there are some ‘do’s and don’ts to follow which will make sure that you feel as if you are joining in with the whole casino atmosphere.
 Knowing casino etiquette goes a long way to making your experience more enjoyable.

 Do tip your dealer just like you would tip your server at the restaurant.
-Generally, you should leave $1 each small win you have and around $5 – 10 when you decide to leave the table.
+Generally, you should leave $1 for each small win and around $5 – 10 when you decide to leave the table.

 As was mentioned earlier, the dress code depends on which casino you are visiting and also what time of day it is, so it is always best to check with the casino what their rules are regarding attire.
 Moat casinos do accept more casual dress during the day but the night-time is great for dressing to impress.

-The dealers and other players are usually quite patient with a beginner but if you are new to the game it is only common courtesy to have a look at the game’s rules before sitting at a table.
+The dealers and other players are usually reasonably patient with a beginner, but if you are new to the game it is only a common courtesy to look at the game’s rules before sitting at a table.
 This also helps to make the whole experience more fun for everyone involved besides removing any stress or worries you might have about your next move.

-Once you are ready to cash out, give the dealer neat stacks of chips and let them count and change them in and as a rule of thumb dealers usually prefer for you to trade in your smaller denomination chips for bigger ones.
+Once you are ready to cash out, give the dealer neat stacks of chips and let them count and change them in as a rule of thumb dealers usually prefer for you to trade in your more minor denomination chips for bigger ones.
 Changing chips in between hands and not during any play is also good casino etiquette

 A really important tip to take seriously involves your cell phone.
-Avoid the temptation to text, talk or even take pictures whilst you are gamlbing.
+Avoid the temptation to text, talk or even take pictures while gambling.
 Turn off your phone and put it away.
 Using your phone whilst gambling is considered distracting as well as rude as games require your concentration.

-Never ask the dealer for advice, so understanding the rules of the game before you sit down is important.
+Never ask the dealer for advice, so understanding the game’s rules before you sit down is important.
 Asking advice from the dealer puts them in an awkward position as their advice will not guarantee you a win, so make your own decisions and stick to them.

 Other Things to do in Las Vegas

-One of the most iconic natural landmarks is the Grand Canyon and it’s South Rim is about 5 hours or so away from Las Vegas by bus with the Grand Canyon West region being around a 3 hour drive away.
-You can also charter an airplane or try a helicopter tour.
-Tourists can also enjoy a cruise down the Colorado River or even enjoy a Grand Canyon floor landing.
-Whichever way you choose to see the Grand Canyon you can be guaranteed a spectacular experience.
+One of the most iconic natural landmarks is the Grand Canyon, and it’s South Rim is about 5 hours or so away from Las Vegas by bus with the Grand Canyon West region being around a 3-hour drive away.
+You can also charter an aeroplane or try a helicopter tour.
+Tourists can also enjoy a cruise down the Colorado River or a Grand Canyon floor landing.
+Whichever way you see the Grand Canyon you can be guaranteed a spectacular experience.

-Death Valley is home to the lowest point of elevation in North America as well as being the place where the hottest temperature was recorded on the continent.
+Death Valley is home to the lowest point of elevation in North America and the place where the hottest temperature was recorded on the continent.
 Tourists can explore Badwater Basin, salt pans and mountain ranges in this truly unique Southwestern landscape.

 If you want to explore Las Vegas in a unique way, then take a trip back in time with a historical collection of Vegas’s neon signage at the Neon Museum.